jeyabalajis/aws-certified-sa-pro-notes/docs/identity/identity.md

 > For moving an OU under another OU, create a new OU under the parent, move accounts and delete the current OU.

+> For removing an account, you must sign in as an IAM user or role in the management account with the following permissions:
+> organizations:DescribeOrganization – required only when using the Organizations console
+> organizations:RemoveAccountFromOrganization

+> From a member account, organizations:LeaveOrganization is required.
+Note that the organization administrator can apply a policy to your account that removes this permission, preventing you from removing your account from the organization.

 ### Service Control Policies (SCP)
 - Service-linked roles enable other AWS services to integrate with AWS Organizations and can't be restricted by SCPs
 - SCP must have an explicit Allow (does not allow anything by default)